TRegourd/Tregourd/README.md

 **TRegourd/Tregourd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 🌱 I’m a FullStack JS Developper
-- 🚨 I’m open to job opportunities as employee or freelance
+- 🚨 I’m open to job opportunities as employee or freelancer
 - ⚡ Fun fact: You will find me on a Mountain Bike 🚲 or Skis 🎿 when I am not coding.
 </div>